flutter-tizen/flutter-tizen/doc/devtools-usage.md

 ![DevTools Performance](images/devtools-performance.png)

-For more information on this view, see [Using the Performance view](https://flutter.dev/docs/development/tools/devtools/performance).
+For more information on this view, see [Flutter Docs: Using the Performance view](https://flutter.dev/docs/development/tools/devtools/performance).

 ## Other resources